vjmadrid/workspace-doc/doc/python/README-Installation-Configuration-Setup.py.md

-* Need to install setuptools
+* Need to install setuptools that is a rich and complex program
+    * Register your package on pypi
+    * Build egg, source, and window installer ‘distributables’
+    * Upload these ‘distributables’ to pypi

 [setuptools](https://pypi.org/project/setuptools/)